foundinblank/study1adults/04resultsection.md

 First, we'll look at correlations between participant characteristics, including AoASL, and their performance on the lexical recall task.

--   Forward accuracy is correlated with all characteristics BUT AoASL.
-Your years of signing, your self-rating, your age all predict forward accuracy, but age of acquisition doesn't.
+-   Forward accuracy is correlated with all characteristics BUT AoASL or Signing Years.
+So your self-rating or age predict forward accuracy, but age of acquisition or signing years doesn't.
--   Reversed accuracy *is correlated with AoASL* and self-rating.
+-   Reversed accuracy *is correlated with AoASL* and signing years and self-rating.
 Now, self-rating is really subjective so let's not use that.
-Neither your signing years or age predicts reversed accuracy.
-Only AoASL does!
+Your age doesn't predict reversed accuracy.
+AoASL does!
 -   Reversal effect is not correlated with anything.

 `*` p &lt; 0.05 `**` p &lt; 0.01 `***` p &lt; 0.001